Entry into the Schengen Area

-You can find information about the free movement of persons within the Schengen Area in Europe here.
+You will find information about the free movement of people within the Schengen Area in Europe here.

 Town Hall and Square with fountain in Valencia, Spain